fahmidur/Nginx-Client-Verification-Test-01/README.md

 include /etc/nginx/sites-enabled/*;
 ```

 Lastly, run ``./generate`` *again* to run the tests, you will be prompted for your root password to restart nginx.

-Woops: the restart line
-expects that you're running systemd, if you're on upstart, then feel free to modify as need.
+The restart portion of this script, attempts to detect whether you're on systemd or upstart.
+I am on systemd, therefore this has only been tested on systemd.
+Apologies for thsoe who are an another init.